garrett361/transformers_notes/main.typ

 that lead to large rewards, reflecting human-preferred generations.
-In order to also keep the model from straying too far from its reference base, a tunable KL-divergence penalty is also added#footnote[We've written the above as a loss so that we're minimizing everywhere.];:
+In order to also keep the model from straying too far from its reference base, a tunable KL-divergence penalty is also added#footnote[We've written the above as a loss so that we're minimizing everywhere.]:
 $
   cal(L)_"RLHF" &= E_(x cal(D), y pi_( theta )(y|x) ) ( -r_( star )
   (x, y) + beta D_"KL" ( pi_( theta )(y|x)|| pi_("ref))(y|x" ) ) .